-Chad Mirkin, elected 2009
+Chad A. Mirkin, elected 2009

-A world renowned nanoscience expert, he is known for the development of nanoparticle-based biodetection schemes, the invention of Dip-Pen Nanolithography, and contributions to supramolecular chemistry, nanoelectronics, and nanooptics.
-He is the author of more than 440 manuscripts and over 400 patents and applications, and the founder of three companies, Nanosphere, NanoInk, and Aurasense, which are commercializing nanotechnology applications in the life science and semiconductor industries.
-He is a member of President Obama's Council of Advisors for Science and Technology.
+Chad Mirkin, PhD, is a world-renowned nanoscience expert.
+He is known for the development of nanoparticle-based biodetection schemes, the invention of dip-pen nanolithography as well as contributions to supramolecular chemistry, nanoelectronics and nano-optics.
+He is the author of more than 440 manuscripts and over 400 patents and applications and is the founder of three nanotechnology companies.
+He holds membership in the National Academies of Science, Engineering, Inventors and Medicine.

 John A. Rogers, elected 2011

-Rogers is internationally known for designing and developing classes of electronic devices with diverse diagnostic and therapeutic function that can bend, stretch and twist, be integrated with the human body.
-His research spans disciplines and exploits novel approaches to problems with the potential to change the fields of industrial, consumer, and biocompatible electronics.
+John Rogers, PhD, is internationally known for designing and developing classes of electronic devices with diverse diagnostic and therapeutic function that can bend, stretch and twist to integrate with the human body.
+His research spans disciplines and exploits novel approaches to problems with the potential to change the fields of industrial, consumer and biocompatible electronics.
 He is a member of the National Academies of Engineering, Inventors, Medicine and Sciences, as well as the American Academy of Arts and Sciences.

-Samuel Stupp, elected 2012
+Samuel I. Stupp, elected 2012

 Samuel Stupp, PhD, studies nanostructures and materials with emphasis in regenerative medicine, organic electronics, solar energy and cancer therapies.
 He was elected to the National Academy of Engineering in 2012 for his work on the biomedical applications of self-assembled polymers.
 He is also a member of the National Academies of Sciences, Engineering and Inventors, and of the American Academy of Arts and Sciences.